Kayla White: Professional career

+On 26 April 2026, White ran 22.68 seconds to win over 200 metres at the Botswana Golden Grand Prix in Gaborone.
+On 31 May, she ran the 200 metres in 22.28 seconds to place second to compatriot Cambrea Sturgis at the 2026 Diamond League in Rabat and 22.07 seconds on 6 June to finish runner-up to Gabby Thomas at the USATF Lone Star Grand Prix in College Station, Texas.
+The following month, she ran 22.04 for the 200 m at the 2026 Herculis event in Monaco before setting a new 200 m personal best of 21.92 seconds at the István Gyulai Memorial, in Budapest.
+On 24 July, White finished runner-up at the USA Championships over 100 metres for the second consecutive year, finishing in 10.90 seconds behind only Sha'Carri Richardson.
+White won the first Diamond League victory of her career at the 2026 Athletissima in Lausanne on 21 August, running 22.18 seconds (+0.3m/s) to win the 200 metres ahead of world silver medallist Amy Hunt.
+At the 2026 Diamond League Final in Brussels on 4 September, White ran 22.00 seconds for second place in the 200 metres behind Julien Alfred.
+On 11 September, she was part of the winning American mixed 4 × 100 metres relay team at the inaugural 2026 World Athletics Ultimate Championship in Budapest, alongside Anavia Battle, Courtney Lindsey and Ronnie Baker.
+Two days later, she returned to compete in the 200 metres final, and finished as part of an American one-two-three with Melissa Jefferson-Wooden and Gabby Thomas, placing third in 21.93 seconds.
+On 18 September, she finished as runner-up to Gabby Thomas in the 200 m at Athlos in London.

 NCAA

 In 2019 she became the NCAA indoor champion over 200 metres, running in 22.66 seconds in Birmingham, Alabama.
 She also finished second in the 60 m hurdles at the same event.

 In 2019, White earned 5 NCAA Division I All-American awards and won 5 individual Mid-Eastern Athletic Conference titles at conference championships.

 In 2018, White earned 1 NCAA Division I All-American award and won 6 individual Mid-Eastern Athletic Conference titles.

 In 2017, White earned 2 NCAA Division I All-American awards and won 3 individual Mid-Eastern Athletic Conference titles.

 In 2016, White won 3 individual Mid-Eastern Athletic Conference titles in the 60 m hurdles, 100 m hurdles and 4 × 100 m relay.

 At North Carolina A&T, White earned All-MEAC academic awards.

 Early life

 From Miami, Florida, White was a dancer before trying athletics in High School.
 She went to Miami Southridge Senior High School before attending North Carolina A&T State University between 2015 and 2019.
 White won 2014 FHSAA 4A District 14 Championships and placed 5th in FHSAA Region 4 championships in 100 meters in 12.13w.
 White won 2013 FHSAA 4A District 14 Championships 100 meters in 12.83.